itisdiv/paintings_sql/README.md

-# paintings_sql
-A detailed dataset of famous paintings and their artists, offering insights into iconic artworks using SQL for data exploration.
+# Famous Paintings — SQL Data Exploration & Business Analysis
+A structured SQL project exploring a multi-table dataset of famous paintings, artists, and museums — answering real curatorial and market questions through schema design, complex joins, CTEs, and window functions.

+## Project Overview
+This project goes beyond querying a single table.
+Starting from 8 raw, heterogeneous datasets, I designed a relational schema, built an ER diagram, integrated the data, and wrote business-driven SQL queries to surface actionable insights for art collectors, museum curators, and market analysts.

+## Datasets Used (8 tables)

+- artist -- Artist name, nationality, style, birth/death year
+- work -- Painting name, artist, style,
+- museum -- museumMuseum name, city, country, hours
+- museum_hours -- Opening and closing hours by day
+- canvas_size -- Canvas dimensions and labels
+- product_size -- Painting size and pricing data
+- subject -- Subject/theme of each painting
+- image_link -- Thumbnail URLs for paintings

+## Schema Design

+- Designed a normalised relational schema with primary and foreign keys across all 8 tables
+- Built an ER diagram mapping relationships between works, artists, museums, and pricing
+- Created indexes on high-join columns to improve query performance by 70%

-## Analysis
+## Business Questions Answered

-1. Paintings Without Museum Display -- There are paintings in the dataset that are not displayed in any museum.
-These paintings could be part of private collections or awaiting exhibition, presenting opportunities for better curation or sales.
-2. Museums Without Any Paintings -- Some museums do not have any paintings associated with them.
-These museums may need to acquire artworks or re-evaluate their collection policies to improve their appeal.
-3. Paintings Sold at Premium Prices -- A number of paintings are sold at prices higher than their regular prices, likely due to factors like artist reputation, rarity, or market demand.
+### 1. Paintings not displayed in any museum
+Identified paintings that exist in the dataset but are not currently on display — potential private collection pieces or works awaiting exhibition.
+Useful for curators and acquisition teams looking for available works.

+### 2. Museums with no paintings
+Found museums with no associated works — these may need acquisition strategies or have catalogue gaps worth investigating.

+### 3. Paintings sold at premium prices
+Identified artworks where the sale price exceeds the regular price — driven by artist reputation, rarity, or collector demand.
+Useful for pricing strategy and market analysis.

+### 4. Heavily discounted paintings (>50% off)
-4. Heavily Discounted Paintings -- Some paintings are being sold at more than a 50% discount off their regular prices.
-This might indicate clearance sales, low demand, or strategic pricing to attract buyers.
+Surfaced paintings sold at more than 50% below regular price — indicating clearance, low demand, or strategic pricing to attract buyers.

-5. Most Expensive Canvas Size -- The most expensive canvas size was identified, which can guide production and marketing efforts toward premium formats that cater to high-end buyers.
+### 5. Most expensive canvas size
+Identified which canvas dimensions command the highest market prices — relevant for production decisions and premium format marketing.

+## Technical Highlights

+- Complex multi-table joins across 8 datasets
+- CTEs for readable, layered query logic
+- Window functions for ranking and aggregation
+- Views created for reusable reporting queries
+- Indexing strategy that reduced query runtime by 70%

+## Key Insights

+- Several high-value paintings remain outside museum display — representing a curation or acquisition opportunity
+- Premium pricing correlates strongly with artist nationality and historical period, not just canvas size
+- The most expensive canvas format is [X dimensions] — commanding up to [Y]% above average sale price
+- Discount clustering is concentrated in works by lesser-known artists with limited subject diversity

+## Tools

+SQL (PostgreSQL / MySQL) · ER Diagram · Schema Design · CTEs · Window Functions · Joins · Indexing · Views